 This time of year, high school juniors (and even sophomores) start to get nervous.
 Seniors are either done or nearly done applying to college; some have been admitted to their dream schools, and others have been deferred or outright rejected.
 College talk is all the rage.
-It can be overwhelming, confusing, and distressing.
-But there’s no need to panic.
+It can be overwhelming, confusing, and distressing—but there’s no need to panic.
 You’re at a different place in your journey, and that’s okay—you can get through this process with minimal stress!
 One big source of stress is the college application essay, so here’s why now is the best time to get started.

 The biggest tip you need